AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 **Result**

 Same as Scenario 1: Dynamic Media assets available on Sites deployment get configured to read-only mode automatically.
 The sync options are disabled.
+You cannot use Dynamic Media to process assets on the Sites deployment.

 To configure the connection, follow these steps: